“With the right dosage of faith and grit, adversity is my ultimate growth hack.”

 Which MBA classmate do you most admire?
-This is hard question but one of the first to have made a lasting impression on me is Lily Cheng Zeidler.
-She not only has a great resume and a few ventures under her belt, but more importantly she has a deep sense of purpose and impact in everything she does.
-Her humility, casualness, and intellectual curiosity represent what I love the most about MIT.
+You are asking a mother to pick a favorite child here.
+That said, one of the first students to have made a lasting impression on me is Lily Cheng Zeidler.
+She not only has an impressive work experience and a few ventures under her belt.
+More important she has a deep sense of purpose and impact in everything she does.
+Her humility, casualness, and intellectual curiosity represent what I love most about MIT.

 Who most influenced your decision to pursue an MBA?
-I saw a couple of friends get a transformative experience in business school, and figured it could help me accelerate my growth in terms of leadership and technical skills.
+From a young age, my parents instilled a culture of excellence in my siblings and me.
+They planted the seed for an MBA when I finished college and watered it over the years.
+So, when I saw a couple of friends get a transformative experience in business school, I figured it could help me accelerate my growth and refine my communication and leadership skills.

 What are the top two items on your professional bucket list?
 John Maxwell once said something quite beautiful about the way leaders should look at the world: wake up every day asking yourself who you can help today.
 So, I’d love to build a relationship with mentees that will grow to become absolute “rockstars” in their fields or companies.
 Secondly, I want to be conversational in Spanish and Mandarin.